ZSaberLv0/ZFVimIM/README.md

 * delete and re-create the repo
-* if you have `push --force` permission, use [ZSaberLv0/ZFVimGitUtil](https://github.com/ZSaberLv0/ZFVimGitUtil)'s `:ZFGitHardRemoveAllHistory` to remove all history commits
+* if you have `push --force` permission, use [ZSaberLv0/ZFVimGitUtil](https://github.com/ZSaberLv0/ZFVimGitUtil)'s `:ZFGitHardRemoveAllHistory` to remove all history commits, or use `g:ZFVimIM_cloudAsync_autoCleanup` for short

 # configs